nisargi02/Build-Challenge/Assignment1/Readme.md

-# Assignment 1 – Producer–Consumer with Bounded Blocking Queue (Python)
+# Assignment 1 – Producer–Consumer with Bounded Blocking Queue

 ## Overview
 This program simulates concurrent data transfer between:
 A Producer that reads items from a source container
-A Consumer that processes items into a destination container A Shared Bounded Queue that enforces blocking behavior when full or empty
+A Consumer that processes items into a destination container
+A Shared Bounded Queue that enforces blocking behavior when full or empty

 Thread synchronization is implemented using:
 -threading.Lock
 -threading.Condition
 -wait() / notify()

-The implementation is modular, production-style, and fully tested.

 ## Architecture
 ```